Horticultural therapy education and training, based in Vancouver, BC:

 Four courses, each of which can be taken independently, provide up to 160 hours of lively classroom instruction, field trips, and supervised study projects.

-This year, a new summer session will offer the two core courses in the HT Certificate, Horticultural Therapy - Programming for All Seasons and Creating Therapeutic Gardens.
+The new summer session, offering the two core courses in the HT Certificate, Horticultural Therapy - Programming for All Seasons and Creating Therapeutic Gardens is now full and registration has closed.
 There will not be a fall session in 2018.
-For a short summary of the HT Certificate courses and the summer schedule for 2018, please download the PDF file below or from the bottom of this page:
+For a short summary that provides content of the four HT Certificate courses and typical duration for each, please download the 2018 PDF file from the bottom of this page:

-Please contact Ann at email@example.com if you would like further information about courses and workshops available in 2018 or to request a registration form for the summer .
+Please contact Ann at email@example.com in December, 2018, if you would like further information about courses and workshops available in 2019.

 Frequently asked questions about horticultural therapy training - FAQ's: